dolgov/TT-IRT/README.md

 # TT-IRT
 Inverse Rosenblatt Transform (Conditional Distribution) + MCMC sampling using Tensor Train approximation

-Algorithms and running codes for the paper "Approximation and sampling of multivariate probability distributions in the tensor train decomposition" [[arXiv:1810.01212](https://arxiv.org/abs/1810.01212)] by Sergey Dolgov, Karim Anaya-Izquierdo, Colin Fox and Robert Scheichl.
+Algorithms and running codes for the paper "Approximation and sampling of multivariate probability distributions in the tensor train decomposition" [[Statistics and Computing](https://doi.org/10.1007/s11222-019-09910-z)] by Sergey Dolgov, Karim Anaya-Izquierdo, Colin Fox and Robert Scheichl.

 The toolbox consists of **matlab** and **python** parts.
 Moreover, the conditional distribution sampler (TT-CD) is also implemented in C with two types of integers, `matlab/tt_irt1_int64.c` and `python/tt_irt_py/tt_irt1_int32.c` which can be linked into Matlab MEX, Python CTypes or other project.

+### Changelog

+ * `1.1` improved baseline version where logarithms of density functions are used to prevent overflows.
+Debiasing functions return more diagnostic information.
+Grid work is simplified such that the sets of grid points are the same for `tt_irt` and tt_tensors.
+New interface of `tracemult*`, MEX version can handle complex numbers. \
+ This is the version corresponding to the final published paper.
+ * `1.0` original version used for numerical experiments.

 ### Installation